 How to Easily find the number of photos taken with a Canon EOS DSLR

-Firstly, why would you want to know how many images a DSLR has taken?
+Firstly, why would you want to know the shutter count, or how many images a DSLR has taken?

 There are actually a few ways to do this but some are long-winded and possibly quite technical for some people.